SigmaNight/basiliskLLM/README.md

 ## account configuration

-The app will ask you to configure your account when you run it for the first time.
-You can also configure your account by clicking on the `Tool` menu and selecting `Manage Account`.
+When you run the app for the first time, it will prompt you to configure your account.
+Alternatively, you can configure your account by clicking on the 'Tool' menu and selecting 'Manage Account.'

-An account configuration window will appear where you can enter your API key and select the AI provider you want to use.
-You can also configure the credential manager to store your API key securely.
+A configuration window will appear, allowing you to enter your API key and select the AI provider you wish to use.
+You can also configure the Credential Manager to securely store your API key.

-You can obtain an API key from the AI provider you want to use.
+You can obtain an API key from your chosen AI provider.
 The app supports the following AI providers:

 - [Anthropic](https://www.anthropic.com/api)
 - [Gemini](htps://makersuite.google.com/app/apikey)